 When marketers place emphasis on optimizing their content for SEO, they often focus on keyword research and making sure their copy is seen as search engine-friendly.

-But many fail to focus on how their images are optimized.
+But many fail to focus on how their images are optimized, which is why we suggest to start getting results using this Affordable Local Seo Singapore Agency that will help you understand the right way of using Australian SEO Company for your business.
 Ensuring images are search engine-friendly is an important and worthwhile piece of the SEO puzzle, and shouldn’t go without attention.

 “I don’t care if my images rank, so what’s the point?”

 This is a fair question.
 Many bloggers and publishers relying on stock photography use images that have already been indexed in search because others have published that same image before.
-However, implementing tactics that benefit image SEO don’t only increase image rankings.
+However, implementing luxury brands digital marketing tactics that benefit image SEO don’t only increase image rankings.
 In actuality, image SEO can help boost rankings in the natural search results for your target keywords.

 Below, is an abridged list of the types of information Google can read from an image:

 - Shapes and basic objects (faces, animals, trees, etc.)

 - Text that appears as part of the image

 - All image metadata, including file names, ALT text, and EXIF data

 While Google has the capability to extract this information, it requires far more processing power—especially compared to the information we tell Google about an image.
 For that reason, it won’t always pull these details and use them as ranking signals without a little help.
 But there are some powerful ways to increase effectiveness.